CaptainProton42/captainproton42.github.io/resume.md

 <div class="header">
 <div>Bachelor Thesis</div><div>2019</div>
 </div>
-Numerical simulation of the dynamics of circumstellar dust around a center starunder the influence of its radiation.
-Main goal of the thesis was to find out whethera notable influence of the so-called Differential Doppler Effect, a force which had not been taken into account on most previous publications, has a notable influence on dust grain trajectories.
-Few other newer publications on this topic where available but yielded conflicting results.
+Numerical simulation of the dynamics of circumstellar dust under the influence of the central star's radiation.
+Main goal of the thesis was to find out whether the so-called Differential Doppler Effect, a force which had not been taken into account in most previous publications, had a notable influence on dust grain trajectories.
+At least two other publications on this topic where available but yielded conflicting results.
 The thesis backed one of those publications, whilst conflicting with another by determining that the influence was negligible for most stars.
 <div class="footing">
 <div>Languages: C</div>
 </div>